zseljee/re-faircal/src/models/README.md

 # Pre-processing of data

-*Only available for BFW and RFW datasets*
+Pre-processing is *only available for BFW and RFW datasets*.

 ## Obtaining raw data